 When it comes to events, it’s never too early to start planning!
 People who don’t address their procrastination tendencies are going to feel the pain.

 Good event planners check everything three times.
-Great event planners check them 10 times.
+Great event planners check them ten times.

-Staying on top of communication can also be important.
-In addition to using Hubb to automate the many emails you need to send, make a policy to respond to emails within 24 hours.
+A great event planner stays on top of communication.
+In addition to using Hubb to automate the many emails, you need to send, make a policy to respond to emails within 24 hours.
 That keeps you from bottle-necking important decisions, and helps maintain positive relationships with everyone involved.
 Try setting aside 30 minutes at the start of the day (or whenever is best for your schedule), and knock out all those communications in one go.

 3) An ability to roll with the punches

 Even if you are the most organized person in the world, mistakes will happen.
 Large events are so complex that things can and will go wrong.
 While you can try your best to minimize the impact of these imperfections, don’t beat yourself up when something goes wrong.